dl1bz/JS8Call-improved/README.md

+## IMPORTANT NOTICE ABOUT THIS JS8Call-improved FORK
+This repo is a fork of JS8Call-improved you can find here [https://github.com/JS8Call-improved/JS8Call-improved](https://github.com/JS8Call-improved/JS8Call-improved)

+I forked this project here, because I not agree with the contribution and code design rules of the original project.
+So I'm free here to make my own code changes how I want and how I need.
+I'm full respect the whole work of all developers around the original project.

+NO SUPPORT AT ALL HERE !
+Please no issue report, feature requests, pull requests - all will be ignored.
+This here is only my working copy for development, but I'm ready to share my work.
+That's it - but nothing beyond that.

+**All my work here is limited and made only for macOS, not for WINDOWS, not for LINUX !**

+Heiko, DL1BZ

 # JS8Call-improved
 JS8Call-improved is continued development of the original JS8Call project.
 Most of the same developers have worked on both projects.